You've won the lottery. Great! But now your problems start...

 #2.
 Your ticket is stolen.

 The obvious answer is not to tell a soul until you receive the check from the lottery organization.
 Then they'll have no reason to steal it!
 But you can protect it first by signing it with your name and address.
-Washington's Lottery explains: "Like currency or dollar bills, Lottery tickets are 'bearer instruments' in that the holder of the ticket is the owner, unless the ticket is signed.
+The Washington Lottery explains: "Like currency or dollar bills, Lottery tickets are 'bearer instruments' in that the holder of the ticket is the owner, unless the ticket is signed.
 By signing the back of your Lottery ticket, you make the ticket officially 'yours'.
 Only the person whose name matches the signature on the ticket may claim its winnings."

 #3.
 You're asked to share proceeds from a ticket given as a gift.